 Dental Amalgam: The mixture of mercury, silver and copper used to fill cavities caused by tooth decay.
 To learn more, visit the Dental Amalgam Program page.

-Detention Basin: A depression in the land that is designed to collect and detain storm water runoff generated from impervious surfaces such as rooftops, roadways and parking lots.
-Also known as “dry ponds,” detention basins typically do not contain water during dry weather.
+Detention Basin: A constructed pond that is designed for temporary storage and slow release of storm water runoff generated from impervious surfaces.
+Also known as "dry ponds," detention basins typically remain dry between storm events.
 (See Best Management Practice)

 Disconnection, Redirection, Infiltration Program (DRIP): An SD1 program that provides homeowners with step-by-step guides to help them implement methods of managing storm water runoff in their own yards and neighborhoods.

-Downspout Disconnection: In many areas, residential downspouts are piped into the ground and connect to the sewer system.
+Downspout Disconnection: In many areas, residential downspouts are piped into the ground and connect to the combined sewer system or the separate storm sewer system.
 In other areas, downspouts are discharging directly onto the ground.
 Downspout disconnection is the removal of the lower portion of your home’s downspout and adding an extension that allows you to control where the water is discharged on your property.
+(See Best Management Practice; Disconnection, Redirection, Infiltration Program (DRIP))

 Effluent: Wastewater treatment effluent is the final product from a wastewater treatment plant that discharges into a river or the sea.